Best wireless plans for international travel 2026

 Reasons to avoid

-Even though it's not a great choice if you're heading to Europe or beyond, AT&T's Unlimited Premium PL is a surprisingly comprehensive plan for visitors traveling to Central and South America.
+Even though it's not a great choice if you're heading to Europe or beyond, AT&T's recently rechristened Premium 2.0 plan is a surprisingly comprehensive pick for visitors traveling to Central and South America.

-This plan includes unlimited talk, text, and high-speed data in 20 Latin American countries, plus you'll enjoy standard AT&T perks such as 60GB of mobile hotspot data per month for each line, up to 4K UHD resolution streaming, and unlimited talk, text, and data in Mexico and Canada.
-Similar to Verizon, if you're planning to travel overseas you can also pay $12/day for the carrier's 'International Day Pass' add-on.
-This can be activated on your data plan whenever you want and comes with unlimited talk, text, and data in more than 210 countries worldwide.
+This plan includes unlimited talk, text, and high-speed data in 20 Latin American countries, provided the international usage doesn't exceed domestic.
+Apart from that, you'll enjoy standard AT&T perks like 100GB mobile hotspot data per month for each line, up to 4K UHD resolution streaming, as well as unlimited talk, text, and data in/between the U.S., Mexico, and Canada.
+Similar to Verizon, if you are planning to travel overseas you can also pay $12/day for the carrier's 'International Day Pass' add-on.
+It can be activated on your data plan whenever you want and comes with unlimited talk, text, and data in more than 210 countries worldwide.
 And if you pay $20/day, this add-on will also give your phone coverage on more than 400 cruise ships.

-Sure, $85.99/month (before taxes and fees) for one line is fairly expensive but you can easily lower the rate by bringing along your entire family, which will take the per line to just $45.99/month, for a total of five lines.
+Sure, $90 per month (before taxes and fees) for one line is fairly expensive but you can easily lower the rate by bringing along your entire family, which will take the single line price to just $55 per month, for a maximum of five lines.

 Best perks